markazmierczak/Polonite/Stp/Base/Text/Format.rst

 or add function in the type's enclosing namespace::

-  void Format(TextWriter& writer, const SomeExternalType& value, const StringSpan& opts);
+  void format(TextWriter& writer, const SomeExternalType& value, const StringSpan& opts);

 Additional ``options`` argument is a way to customize formatting of your class.
 It is everything what comes after colon in format string.